-The factsheets are published on the Joinup platform, which is a joint initiative by the Directorate General for Informatics (DG DIGIT) and the Directorate General for Communications Networks, Content & Technology (DG CONNECT).
-This factsheet received valuable contribution from the Directorate on Legal Affairs, eGovernment Strategy, EU and International Affairs in the Austrian Ministry of Finance.
+The factsheets are published on the Joinup platform, which is a joint initiative by the Directorate General for Digital Services (DG DIGIT) and the Directorate General for Communications Networks, Content & Technology (DG CONNECT).
+This factsheet received valuable contribution from the Directorate on Legal Affairs and SourcePIN Register Authority, eGovernment Strategy, EU and International Affairs in the Austrian Federal Chancellery.

-The Digital Public Administration Factsheets are prepared for the European Commission by Wavestone
+The Digital Public Administration Factsheets are prepared for the European Commission by Wavestone.